dungeontiger/data_gen/README.md

 You can ask for a list of continents, you can ask for a random one or not and you can stipulate unique or not When all you ask for unquie, using all unique values is a stop condition This helps to create a dimension table

+You can specifiy the values for columns.
+By default each row will choice a random value from this list.
+However, if you want to use all these values, use random:False and you will be given each value in order.
+It will stop when out of values.
+This is a good way to make a dimension table.